Upper Limb muscles and movements

 Rhomboid major muscle: This is a ribbon like rhomboid shaped muscle that arises from the spinous processes of the T2-T5 (T = thoracic) vertebrae and inserts onto the medial border of the scapula.
 This muscle primary retracts the scapula, elevates the medial border, and also stabilizes the scapula against the thoracic wall.
 It is innervated by the posterior scapular nerve.

-Rhomboid minor muscle: This is a smaller muscle with the same shape as the rhomboid major and lies above it.
-It arises from the nuchal ligament and spinous processes of C7 to T1.
+: This is a smaller muscle with the same shape as the rhomboid major and lies above it.
+It arises from the Rhomboid minor musclenuchal ligament and spinous processes of C7 to T1.
 It inserts onto the medial border of the scapula just superior to the rhomboid major.
 The actions and innervation are the same as the rhomboid major.

 Trapezius muscle: This is a superficial, large, fan like muscle found on the back.
 It arises from the occipital bones, occipital protuberance and nuchal lines, as well as the spinous processes of C7 through T12.
 It inserts onto the spine of the scapula, acromion, and lateral third of the clavicle.
 The muscle can be divided into three sets of fibers: upper, middle, and lower.
 The upper fibers act to extend the neck, elevate, and upwardly rotate.
 The middle fibers retract (adduct).
-The lower fibers and elevation and depression.
-It is innervated by the C3 & C4 and the accessory nerve (cervical nerve 11 = CN11).
+The lower fibers are responsible for elevation and depression.
+It is innervated by the C3 & C4 and the accessory nerve (cranial nerve 11 = CN11).

 The shoulder moves at the glenohumeral joint.
 There are a number of other joints in the region which all move in unison in order to generate a stable movement.